 The Singapore establishment formerly known as the Landmark Village Hotel (and before that, the Golden Landmark Hotel) was recently renamed to harmonize branding with the other business-class hotels in the Far East Organization's portfolio.
 But the name change seems like a waste, as the word "landmark" really does fit the Village Hotel Bugis.

+Located at a busy corner of the Kampong Glam ethnic enclave, the Village Hotel stands tall over the confluence of Singapore's Indian, Malay, and Arab roots.
 The Malay Heritage Centre and the Sultan Mosque can be reached momentarily on foot.
 The area's many shopping stops - from Bussorah Street to Hajji Lane to Bugis Junction - aren't much further away, and visitors planning a trip to more far-flung areas can walk to the Bugis MRT Station or wait for a bus at a nearby bus stop.

 The hotel itself shares the character and the idiosyncrasies of its neighborhood.
 Arab and Malay architecture work itself into the design of the hotel interior, though a somewhat irregular (and ongoing) renovation effort has left parts of the hotel brand spanking new, while fraying at the edges in other parts.
 The rooms, thankfully, shine with new fixtures and finishes, though one wishes the TV access and the bathroom en suite were better.
 More on that in a minute.